-If he were alive today, he would be 73 years old.
+If he were alive today, Lennon would be 74 years old.

-However, if she were still with us, she would have celebrated her 70th birthday this year.
+If she were still with us, she'd be celebrating her 72nd birthday this year.

 Since he died at the age of 27 in 1994, the "Smells Like Teen Spirit" singer remains young in the public's memory.
 Until now.

 Here is what Nirvana's frontman would look like as a 48-year-old in 2015